bitcart/bitcart-sdk/docs/installation.rst

 You can change port and host by using ``COIN_NAME_HOST`` and ``COIN_NAME_PORT`` env variables.
-Default ports are starting from 5000 and increase for each daemon by 1 (in order how they were added to BitcartCC).
+Default ports are starting from 5000 and increase for each daemon by 1 (in order how they were added to Bitcart).
 Refer to main docs for ports information.
 Bitcoin port is 5000, litecoin is 5001, etc.
-So, to initialize your BitcartCC instance right now, import it and use those settings:
+So, to initialize your Bitcart instance right now, import it and use those settings:

 .. code-block:: python